corymartin/coll/README.md

 Dict
 ====
 A simple key/value collection, where keys are `Strings` and values can be any type or object.
-Keys are unique within collection.
+Keys are unique within the collection.

 <a name='dict-constructor'></a>